 On the palate is black cherry, blackberry, black plum, black currant, black pepper, licorice, bakers chocolate and graphite.

 The is a voluptuous medium to full bodied velvety smooth wine with medium + acidity and medium + fine grippy mouth coating tannins that lead to a long clean fresh finish.
 Enjoy your weekend and while doing so please be safe.
-Nostrovia! 🍷🍷🍷🍷 — 2 months ago
+Nostrovia! 🍷🍷🍷🍷 — a year ago

 Always a treat to drink legendary wines like this one.
 Served blind in the garden at my parents house, the settlements weren’t perfect, but still the true quality shone though.
 Developed dark berries, partially dried and framed by bitter chocolate notes and pronounced minerality.
 Great finish, broad and self confident.
-In a perfect spot already. — a year ago
+In a perfect spot already. — 2 years ago